We just spent a half hour with Sarah Palin one hour ago.

 She said moments ago, Sarah Palin sat down with Rush Limbaugh to talk about her book tour and her political future.

-You know, another key to this too is to not hesitate duking it out within the party.
+You know, another key to this, too, is to not hesitate duking it out within the party.

 This is what I appreciate about the Republican Party.

-We have contested aggressive competitive primaries.
+We have contested, aggressive, competitive primaries.

-We're not like this herd mentality, like a bunch of sheep with the fighting instincts of sheep, as Horowitz would say, like some in the Democrat Party, where heaven forbid you uh you take a stand and and you oppose somebody within your own party because it's the right thing to do.
+We're not like this herd mentality, like a bunch of sheep with the fighting instincts of sheep, as Horowitz would say, like some in the Democrat Party, where heaven forbid you take a stand and you oppose somebody within your own party because it's the right thing to do.

-I appreciate that in the Republican Party.
+I appreciate that, the Republican Party.

 Okay, what do you think she's saying there?

-I didn't I didn't think I had the need to translate this, but apparently for the state-controlled media, I need to translate it.
+I didn't think I had the need to translate this, but apparently for the state-controlled media, I need to translate it.

-That she likes the fact that the Republican Party has diverse views, that you're not kicked out of the party if you have a certain view.
+It sounds to me like she likes robust debate, that she likes the fact that the Republican Party has diverse views, that you're not kicked out of the party if you have a certain view.

 You can't be pro-life in the Democrat Party.